County of Santa Barbara

 GENERAL SERVICES DEPARTMENT

-not necessary for County use and will not be necessary for County use for the duration of the
+necessary for County use and will not be necessary for County use for the duration of the Lease

-California 501(c)(3) nonprofit organization, serves a public purpose and provides a direct
+501(c)(3) nonprofit organization, serves a public purpose and provides a direct benefit to the

-Agreement is exempt from the California Environmental Quality Act (CEQA) guidelines,
+is exempt from the California Environmental Quality Act (CEQA) guidelines, pursuant to Sections

 A-20)